 Living and working in a community is about relationships--between individuals, neighbors, civic organizations, law enforcement, small businesses

 , landlords/tenants, and academic institutions.
 We need to work together to create a thriving and positive community.
 Restorative practice approaches can be used proactively to build strong, positive relationships and prevent conflict and harmful behavior.
 This is often done using a basic restorative practice, the Circle.
 A Circle is a highly structured intentional space deigned to build relationships by promoting community.
 MMC has a cadre of experienced Circle facilitators that can develop and lead Circles to strengthen relationships and build community within these groups- prior to conflict and harmful behavior occurring.

 Restorative Justice in the Justice System

-After a harm has occurred, MMC can bring together victims and offenders to talk about what happened.
-During a victim-offender conference, victims have an opportunity to share how the offender’s actions impacted them.
-Family members and other members of the community that were impacted also have an opportunity to participate.
-Rather than simply punishing the offender, the process encourages participants to discuss how the harm affected them and what needs to be done to repair the harm.
+After a harm has occurred, Mountain Mediation Center can bring together victims, offenders and affected community members to talk about what happened.
+Rather than simply punishing the offender, the restorative justice process brings together the victim, offender and affected community to talk about what happened, who was impacted and how to move forward.
 This often results in a greater sense of accountability and awareness on the part of the offender.